 SRI is developing Taurus, a potentially life-saving telemanipulation tool for military and domestic bomb squads to defuse vehicle-borne improvised explosive devices (VBIEDs).
 Following field trials, Taurus is being actively transitioned for commercial transfer.
 A regional bomb squad has been engaged to advise the SRI team about its application.
-The technology is available for license.

 The remotely operated, 14x5-inch Taurus robot provides operators fine motor control in a compact frame.
 To intercept and defuse VBIEDs from a safe distance, the robot relays to a technician high-definition, 3D images, and also sends tactile feedback.
 The robot is easy to use and, according to IEEE Spectrum, it works so well that users forget they are working remotely.